Inner Child Healing Journal Prompts to Reconnect, Reflect, and Heal

 Stress reactions feel disproportionate.
 You may lose sleep after mild criticism.
 A 2022 self-attachment pilot with Iranian women showed that bonding imaginatively with a childhood image lowered treatment-resistant anxiety by 34 percent after twelve weeks.
 The numbers confirm what I felt: an ignored inner child inflates small adult challenges.

 Relationships replay unfinished stories.
-Partners often trigger the same abandonment you felt when a parent traveled for work.
+Partners trigger the same abandonment you felt when a parent traveled for work.
 The schema-therapy literature labels this “limited reparenting,” in which the therapist models a reliable caregiver.
 Until you assign that role to yourself, the conflict cycle repeats.

 Body symptoms act as alarms.
 Migraine, irritable bowel, and hypertension correlate with unresolved trauma, Cambridge University Press & Assessment.
 I once kept migraine medication in every bag; after six months of targeted journaling, attacks dropped from weekly to monthly.
 Your body may be asking for the same dialogue.